jasonme0830/Isabelle2Cpp-2025/README.md

 ## DONE

+- [x] Support definitions with only one equation
 - [x] Support parsing lambda expression
 - [x] Supported predefined definitions will be skipped
 - [x] Support expressions `[i..j]` and `[i..<j]`